7-Eleven Clerk Killed During Robbery in Whittier

 The robbery occurred at 5:45 a.m. at 8438 Santa Fe Springs Road, where the clerk was pronounced dead at the scene, according to a watch commander at the Whittier Police Department.

+The killer was described as a man about 5-feet-7 inches tall.
+His face was partially covered and he was wearing a dark hoodie with a gray hoodie underneath, police said.

-Whittier police asked anyone with information regarding the robbery to call them at 562-567-9281.
+Whittier police asked anyone with information regarding the robbery to call detectives at 562-567-9281.